The Top Go-To Microservices Frameworks for a Scalable Application

 7. Oracle Helidon

-In terms of popularity, Helidon is slowly taking over the microservices market for its lightweight and fast application development features.
-It is an open-source cloud-native set of Java libraries that can run on the fast web and is powered by Netty.
-The Helidon Reactive WebServer is what makes this library a functional programming model, providing a simple-to-use foundation for microservices.
+With lightweight and fast app development features, Helidon is slowly taking over the microservices market.
+It is an open-source cloud-native set of Java libraries that run on the fast web and is powered by Netty.
+The Helidon Reactive WebServer makes this library a functional programming model.

-Being a declarative programming model with cloud-native features, Helidon has multiple features that set it apart from its competitors.
+As Helidon is a declarative programming model with cloud-native features, it has multiple features that set it apart from its competitors.
 For example, it has full Eclipse MicroProfile support, CDI support, and database support that includes GraphQL, CORS, and gPRC.
-In addition, it has the minimal memory footprint with a minimum of 70 MB with Helidon and GraalVM Native and consumes a disk space of 92 MB with the same integration model.
+Plus, it has the minimal memory footprint with a minimum of 70 MB with Helidon and GraalVM Native and consumes a disk space of 92 MB with the same integration model.

-Oracle Helidon supports some of the powerful and standard APIs like JAX-RS, CDI, JSON-P/B, making applications fast and responsive.
-Moreover, being a collection of Java libraries running on a Netty core, there is no extra overhead or bloat for an application that devs might face while using other frameworks.
+Oracle Helidon supports APIs like JAX-RS, CDI, JSON-P/B, making applications fast and responsive.
+Moreover, being a collection of Java libraries running on a Netty core, there is no extra overhead or bloat for an application that devs face while using other frameworks.
 Health checks and metric observability tools support integration with Prometheus, Jaeger/Zipkin, and Kubernetes.
 Furthermore, with GaalVM Native Image Support, you can even compile your Helidon apps into small native executable files, as a jlink image, or as a traditional JAR application.

 - The lowest startup time ranging from 0.09 seconds to 2.03 seconds.